 For a lot of people, the unrelenting sounds can become a cause of anguish.
 Tinnitus can hinder concentration and incite fatigue, depression, anxiety and memory problems.
 Commonly experienced as a ringing in the ears, it can also come on like roaring, clicking, chirping, hissing or buzzing.

 While many believe that tinnitus is a disease in and of itself, it’s not.
 It’s a symptom that something is askew in the auditory system — a network that includes the ear, the auditory nerve that connects the inner ear to the brain, and the parts of the brain that process sound, explains the National Institutes of Health (NIH).
 It can come and go, and occasionally improves, but often gets worse.
 Something as mundane as a clump of earwax blocking the ear canal can cause tinnitus, but it can also come courtesy of a number of other conditions, such as:

 Noise-induced hearing loss

 Those exposed to regular noise — like factory workers, road crews and musicians — can develop tinnitus over time as the noise damages sensory hair cells in the inner ear.
 Overexposure to loud sound is the leading cause of tinnitus.

+Pulsatile tinnitus.
 This is a rare type of the condition in which the patient hears a rhythmic pulsing in the ear, usually in conjunction with the heartbeat.
-Most often this is caused by blow flow problems in the head or neck; but may also be a sign of a brain tumor or abnormalities in brain structure.
+Most often this is caused by blood flow problems in the head or neck; but may also be a sign of a brain tumor or abnormalities in brain structure.